This guidebook covers two topics:

 In the image below, you can see howf 𝜆 changes the market

 𝛿 is the close discounts.
 When AMM closes positions, its closing price will be limited to +-𝛿 of index price.

 𝛿 is to avoid lost of LPs in extreme situations.
 We suggest using the recommended 5%.

-After you have successfully created your pool, please make sure that you check in every ten days to maintain your operator status.
-Otherwise you will be fired and a new operator will be elected through a voting process by 1% LP token holders.
+After successfully creating a pool, please make sure that you check in every ten days to maintain your operator status.
+Otherwise, you will be dismissed, and a new operator will be elected through a voting process by 1% LP token holders.

 If you would like to manage your perpetual contracts, please go to the “Pool Info” page, and enter the perpetual market you have created.